vrnithinkumar/vimrc/NOTES.md

 <Ctrl-w><Down> - go to window below
 <Ctrl-w><Left> - go to window on left
 <Ctrl-w><Right> - go to window on right

+## Buffer
+- `:new` will create a split window with an unnamed buffer.
+- `:enew` will open one in the current window.
+- `:vnew` will open one in a vertically split window.
+- `:tabnew` will open one in a new tab.

 ## Random hacks
 - `:r !date /t` will add the current date.